EvanForsythe/BB485/week03.md

 RaxML is a maximum likelihood algorithm for inferring phylogenies.
 Maximum likelihood is a complex statistical framework

 Use `head` and `wc -l` to check out the file that starts in `RAxML_bipartitions`.
-This file is in <ins>newick<ins> format and it contains the phylogeny that you inferred with the maximum likelihood algorithm.
+This file is in **newick** format and it contains the phylogeny that you inferred with the maximum likelihood algorithm.

 ## Viewing trees
 Newick format trees are definitely not human-readable so we'll need some outside software to be able to view and interpret the trees.